Help during the summer holidays

 Check your entitlements

 It’s important to make sure you’re getting all the help you’re entitled to.
-For support with childcare you can use the Government’s online calculator.
+For support with childcare costs check out our overview of the help available.
+You can also use the Government’s online calculator or check what options are available to you on the Childcare Choices website.

-If you’re entitled to 30 hours of free childcare (in England), you could stretch your entitlement so that you receive fewer hours each week but get the childcare during school holidays too.
+If you’re entitled to any funded hours of free childcare, you could stretch your entitlement so that you receive fewer hours each week but get the childcare during school holidays too.
 Check whether your childcare provider will allow you to do this.

 Your options using employment rights